 I now spend most of my time in Asia, primarily in Malaysia and India.

 While focusing on threats to our environment and wildlife and other challenges that we currently face, I am also eager to pass on my own and others’ knowledge about healing and well-being; about positive change in general.
 While we need to be constantly vigilant, and are facing massive, urgent challenges, we need to chart a way forward.

 So many media organisations feed us an endless diet of negativity.
 Awful violence exists in our world, and there are places where its ravages are unbearable, but, if we want to create a truly peaceful, healthy environment, we must challenge pessimism and fear, and refuse to give voice to those who preach bigotry and division.
 We need to give serious and concrete support to those who are working for positive change.

 What we nourish flourishes, so let’s encourage partnership, growth, sustainability, and creativity.
-Let’s care more about nature, animals, social justice, equality, and real well-being and forego all the current obsessions that are being forced down people’s throats.
+Let’s care more about nature, animals, social justice, equality, and real well-being and forego the current obsessions that are being forced down people’s throats.
 The newest iphone, celebrity lifestyles, and reality TV: they are all distractions from the things that really matter.

 “And after they are gone, there will be silence.
 And there will be stillness.
 And there will be empty places.
 And nothing you can say will change this.
 Nothing you can do will bring them back.”

-My favourite slogan: NO TREE; NO ME.
+My favourite slogan is “NO TREE; NO ME”.

 I was interviewed by Amy Scott from Nomadtopia Radio.
 I chatted with her about my life as a nomad, my work as a journalist, the issues about which I am passionate, and much more.
 Click here to listen in.